 Practitioners/providers will maintain a medical record-keeping system that conforms with professional medical practice, permits effective internal and external quality review, permits encounter/claim review, and facilitates an adequate system for follow-up treatment.
 All medical records should be maintained against loss or destruction and retained for at least ten (10) years.
+Medical records are to be stored in a secure manner that permits easy retrieval.
+Only authorized personnel may have access to patient medical records.

 In accordance with the HIPAA Privacy and Security Standards, providers will develop and implement appropriate safeguards to protect Member PHI.
 The provider will maintain the confidentiality of the medical record information, assuring that the contents of the medical record will be released to only as required or permitted under applicable federal and state law and regulations.
+The provider must ensure his/her staff receives periodic training regarding the confidentiality of member information.